-- 13. Connect the adapter cables. - 14.
-Press enter and continue to follow the instructions in the system diagnostics until you receive a message that the replacement is successful.
-Successful replacement is indicated by the 0K message displayed next to the Command field at the top of the menu. - 15.
-Press the F3 (or Esc+3) key to return to the PCI Hot-Plug Manager menu. - 16.
-Press the F3 (or Esc+3) key to return to the TASK selection list. - 17.
-Select Log Repair Action. - 18.
-Select the resource just replaced, press Enter, press Commit (F7 or ESC 7), then press Enter. - 19.
-Press F3 (or Esc+3) to return to TASK Selection List. - 20.
-Select Hot Plug Task, press enter. - 21.
-Select PCI Hot Plug Manager, then select Configure a defined device, then press Enter. - 22.
-Select the device just replaced from the list, then press Enter.
-The device is now configured. - 23.
-Press the F10 key to exit the diagnostic program.

-Note: If you are running the stand-alone diagnostics, do not exit the program completely.

-- 24. Verify the PCI adapter by using the following instructions: - a.
-Did you replace the adapter with the system power on? - Yes Go to the next step. - No Load the diagnostic program by doing the following: - If AIX is available, boot AIX, log in as root or CELOGIN, then enter the diag command. - If AIX is not available, boot the stand-alone diagnostics - b.
-Type the diag command if you are not already displaying the diagnostic menus - c.
-Select Advance Diagnostic Routines, then select Problem Determination. - d.
+- 20. Press Enter and continue to follow the screen instructions until you receive a message that the replacement is successful.
+Successful replacement is indicated by the OK message displayed next to the Command field at the top of the screen. - 21.
+Press the F3 (or Esc+3) key to return to the PCI Hot-Plug Manager menu. - 22.
+Press the F3 (or Esc+3) key to return to the TASK selection list. - 23.
+Select Log Repair Action. - 24.
+Select the resource just replaced, press Enter, press Commit (F7 or ESC 7), and then press Enter. - 25.
+Press F3 (or Esc+3) to return to TASK Selection List. - 26.
+Select Hot Plug Task, press enter. - 27.
+Select PCI Hot Plug Manager, and then select Configure a defined device, and then press Enter. - 28.
+Select the device just replaced from the list, and then press Enter.
+The device is now configured. - 29.
+Press the F10 key to exit the diagnostic program. - 30.
+Verify the PCI adapter by using the following instructions: - a.
+Did you replace the adapter with the system power on? - Yes Go to the next step. - No Load the diagnostic program by doing the following: - If AIX is available, boot AIX, log in as root or CELOGIN, and then enter the diag command. - b.
+Type the diag command if you are not already displaying the diagnostic menus

+- c.
+Select Advance Diagnostic Routines, and then select Problem Determination. - d.
 Select the name of the resource just replaced from the menu.
 If the resource just replaced is not shown, choose the resource associated with it.
-Press Enter, then press Commit ((F7 or Esc+7)).

-- e.
-Did the Problem Determination identify any problems? - No: Continue to the next step. - · Yes: A problem is identified - If you are a customer, record the error information, then contact your service provider. - If you are an authorized service provider, return to map 210-5. - 25.
-Press the F10 key to exit the diagnostic program. - 26.
-Replace or close the service access cover and, if applicable, return the system to the operating position. - 27.
-Verify the installed part. - If you replaced the part because of a service action, verify the installed part. - If you installed the part for any other reason, verify the installed part.
+Press Enter, and then press Commit ((F7 or Esc+7)). - e.
+Did the Problem Determination identify any problems? - No: Continue to the next step. - Yes: A problem is identified - If you are a customer, record the error information, and then contact your service provider. - If you are an authorized service provider, return to map 210-5.

+31. Press the F10 key to exit the diagnostic program.

-Replacing a PCI adapter in the 33E/8B and 36E/8C server with the power on in the Linux environment
+Replacing a PCI adapter contained in a cassette in the system with the power on in the Linux environment